 For Decaf Lovers

-Because of the natural Swiss Water Processing and that I roast our Delectable Decaf to a medium brown, you’ll be quite surprised at how this decaf almost rivals our Majestic Medium regular coffee.
+Because of the natural Swiss Water Processing and that I roast our Delicious Decaf to a medium brown, you’ll be quite surprised at how this decaf almost rivals our Majestic Medium regular coffee.

 If you have any questions, please see my “Contact Us” page.
 I’ll get back to you tout suite (ASAP).